ut-vision/Video-Independent-ECS/README.md

 writing as a video
 Done.
 ```
-We also provide a demo with a simple face tracker in demo_with_tracking.py.
+We also provide a demo with a simple face tracker based on IoU of bounding boxes in demo_with_tracking.py.
 You can simply run by specifying input and output path

 `python demo_with_tracking.py --input examples/multiperson.mkv --output examples/multiperson_out.mkv --iou 0.4`